bdolan55/CI_PP2_rock_paper_scissors/README.md

     * When the player decides and clicks the chosen hand, the hand will glow a color of green for win, Red for lose or Orange for draw.
 Text above the emjois will also tell player the result of the round and will be coloured the same as the hand gesture with the result.
 12. As the site owner, Provide clear indication on who wins , losses or draw the match.
     * The game is first to 5 so when either the player or computer gets to 5 the user will be met with an alert box stating if they have won, lost or drawn and will reset the game to 0-0 when the user presses ok.
+13. As the site owner, Provide the player the ability to reset the scores on the current game and
+    start again at 0-0.
+    * There is reset button located at the bottom of the game container area.
+When pressed this will end the current game and reset the score to 0-0.
 ---

 ## Bugs